fractionofadot/themind/README.md

 The server code is written in Python.
 There is a `Game` class which stores the game state.

 # Client
-The client is written in html and javascript, fetching from the server for game state.
+The client is written in html and javascript, posting and getting game state from the server.